UK General Election 2024 - Read our five key asks of the next government full report and executive summary

 Jenny joined Barts Health NHS Trust in October 2023 to develop and deliver the Trust’s research strategy.
 In this role, Jenny oversees the Trust’s research resources and infrastructure, including the Joint Research Management Office with Queen Mary University of London, the NIHR Barts Health Clinical Research Facility and hosts the Local Clinical Research Network, supporting clinical research delivery across the wider North Thames region.

 This is Jenny's third NHS role; she was at Great Ormond Street Hospital for Children NHS Foundation Trust for five years, in the role of Acting Director of Research & Innovation for seven months, following her role as Associate Director of Research at the Royal Brompton & Harefield NHS Foundation Trust.
-Prior to these roles, Jenny has worked in a variety of research management roles at the University of Liverpool, most recently Research and Impact Manager for the Faculty of Humanities & Social Sciences.
+Prior to these roles, Jenny worked in a variety of research management roles at the University of Liverpool, most recently Research and Impact Manager for the Faculty of Humanities & Social Sciences.

 Jenny is an experienced research leader, having led large teams (c.
 200 staff), driven research strategy across the NHS, academia and beyond, and managed operations, governance, and finance across complex and diverse research portfolios.
-Jenny has a BSc in Bioveterinary Science and a PhD in Biochemistry and has held post-doctoral academic positions in higher education and industry, including a collaborative Knowledge Transfer Partnership applying analytical proteomics to the dairy industry.
+Jenny has a BSc in Bioveterinary Science and a PhD in Biochemistry and has held postdoctoral academic positions in higher education and industry, including a collaborative Knowledge Transfer Partnership applying analytical proteomics to the dairy industry.

 (Job title at the start of the programme: Dr Sarah Stock, Reader & Honorary Consultant in Maternal and Fetal Medicine, University of Edinburgh)

 Sarah Stock is a Professor in Maternal and Fetal Health and honorary consultant and subspecialist in Maternal and Fetal Medicine at the University of Edinburgh.
-She went to Manchester University Medical School, and has a PhD from the University of Edinburgh.
-Her training was undertaken in Edinburgh, with periods in Glasgow, London and Australia.
-She has research interests in preterm birth and stillbirth.
-With a laboratory science background, she now focuses on clinical trials and international data-driven studies.
+She went to Manchester University Medical School and has a PhD from the University of Edinburgh.

 Dr Helen Surana, Associate Editor, BMJ Innovations